Joystream/joystream-content-system/resources/README.md

   - [Entities](#entities)
 <!-- TOC END -->

-# Design
+# Overview

-The design centers around two key concepts, a class and an entity.
-A class represents a type of entity family, and it may have sequence of schemas associated with it, which defines different ways an entity of the given class may be encoded.
-A schema can express familiar constraints around what properties an entity must have in order to submit to the schema.
-A property is defined by some data type requirements, whether it is optional or not, and some metadata.
-Importantly, one special data type is called the internal property type, which requires an identifier for some entity of a class defined int he store.
+The design centers around two key concepts, a `class` and an `entity`.
+A `class` represents a type of `entity` family, and it may have sequence of `schemas` associated with it, which defines different ways an entity of the given `class` may be encoded.
+A `schema` can express familiar constraints around what `properties` an entity must have in order to submit to the `schema`.
+A `property` is defined by some data type requirements, whether it is optional or not, and some metadata.
+Importantly, one special data type is called the internal `property` type, which requires an identifier for some `entity` of a `class` defined int he store.
 This is how data is linked.
-An entity should be understood as some persistent instance of a class that may exist in one or more different versions simultaneously.
+An `entity` should be understood as some persistent instance of a class that may exist in one or more different versions simultaneously.

 # Get started

-To understand the system and its workflow, one needs to go through the steps below.
+The design of the system and its workflow is outlined below.
+For some, it may be easier to follow the [examples](examples) instead, or read them in parallel.

 # Validation

 All new JSON-schemas, regardless of what they are meant to do, must be validated against the appropriate standard.
-These standards can be found [here](/joystream-content-system/resources/standards).
+These standards can be found [here](/resources/standards).

 # Permissions